HL7/FHIRPath/spec/fluentpath.md

 If `start` lies outside the length of the string, the function returns an empty collection.
 If there are less remaining characters in the string than indicated by `length`, the function returns just the remaining characters.

-#### startsWith(string : string) : boolean
+#### startsWith(prefix : string) : boolean
-If the input collection contains a single item of type string, the function will return `true` when the  value starts with the specified content.
+If the input collection contains a single item of type string, the function will return `true` when the input string starts with the given `prefix`.
+Also returns `true` when `prefix` is the empty string.

-#### endsWith(string : string) : boolean
+#### endsWith(suffix : string) : boolean
-If the input collection contains a single item of type string, the function will return `true` when the value ends with the specified content.
+If the input collection contains a single item of type string, the function will return `true` when the input string ends with the given `suffix`.
+Also returns `true` when `suffix` is the empty string.

+#### contains(substring : string) : boolean
+If the input collection contains a single item of type string, the function will return `true` when the given `substring` is a substring of the input string.
+Also returns `true` when `substring` is the empty string.

+### replace(pattern : string, substitution : string) : string
+If the input collection contains a single item of type string, the function will return the input string with all instances of `pattern` replaced with `substitution`.
+If the substitution is the empty string, the instances of the pattern are removed from the input string.
+If the pattern is the empty string, every character in the input string is surrounded by the substitution, e.g. `'abc'.replace('','x')` becomes `'xaxbxcx'`.

 #### matches(regex : string) : boolean
-If the input collection contains a single item of type string, the function will return true when the  value matches the given regular expression.
+If the input collection contains a single item of type string, the function will return `true` when the  value matches the given regular expression.
 Regular expressions are supposed to work culture invariant, case-sensitive and in 'single line' mode and allow Unicode characters.

-#### contains(string : string) : boolean
-A simpler variation of `matches()` that returns a boolean when the given `string` is a substring of the single string in the input collection.

 #### replaceMatches(regex : string, substitution: string) : string
 If the input collection contains a single item of type string, the function will match the input using the regular expression in `regex` and replace each match with the `substitution` string.
 The substitution may refer to identified match groups in the regular expression.